 - 4" - Ice fishing or other activities on foot

 - 8" - 12" - Car or small pickup

 - 12" - 15" - Medium truck

 Survival tips if you fall through thin ice

-- Remain calm.
+1. Remain calm.
 If you fall through the ice, do your best to stay calm.
-While it’s a very scary situation, don’t flail your arms.
+While it’s a terrifying situation, don’t flail your arms.
 This only wastes valuable body heat and energy.
 Concentrate on staying afloat.
-It’s estimated after about 10 minutes in the water, hypothermia will set in.
+It’s estimated that after about 10 minutes in the water, hypothermia will set in.

-- Floating horizontal is key.
-If your body is vertical, it’s nearly impossible to pull yourself out.
-The ice is slippery, and your wet clothes may be weighing you down.
+3. Floating horizontally is critical.
+If your body is vertical, pulling yourself out is nearly impossible.
+The ice is slippery, and your wet clothes may weigh you down.
 Try to get yourself into a horizontal floating position.
-Then, kick as hard as you can to try and get yourself to slide horizontally onto the ice.
+Then, kick as hard as possible to try and get yourself to slide horizontally onto the ice.

-- Call for help.
+4. Call for help.
 If friends or family are nearby, call for help.
-However, it’s important that they stay away from the hole, so they don’t fall in.
-Their best option is to throw you a rope, branch, or anything that you can grab on to.
+However, it’s essential that they stay away from the hole, so they don’t fall in.
+Their best option is throwing you a rope, branch, or anything you can grab onto.
 Pulling you out is the safest option for everyone.